 2.6 Footnotes

 Footnotes are to be used, not endnotes.
 Footnotes should be formatted as a hanging indent (1.27 cm) with 4 pt before and 0 pt after paragraphs.
 Footnotes should contain a single tab between the footnote marker and the text.
-Footnotes should be in Calibri 9 point.
+Footnotes should be in Calibri 9 pt.

 In a footnote, when referring to a reference in a note in the original source, use n. followed, without a space, by the note number.
 E.g. See Johnson, Luke, 23 n.5, OR Johnson, Luke, 23 nn.4–6.